EmChamberlain/Browser_Booter/README.md

 # Browser_Booter
-Browser based booter for AT&amp;T routers
+Browser based booter for AT&amp;T modems.

+This rapidly changes the protocol for a single port on the modem.
+Doing this repeatedly kicks whoever is using that port off for a few seconds.